 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 That being said, it is essential that you read the entire document as well as material covered in the Course Orientation.
 Together these serve the role of our course "contract."

 2217 Earth & Engineering Sciences